jimstrike/craft-facebook-messenger-customer-chat/README.md

 ### Using "Messenger Customer Chat" on your site

-Go to "Messenger Customer Chat" site settings, provide your Facebook Page ID and then save.
+Go to "Messenger Customer Chat" site settings, provide your Facebook Page ID and/or code snippet copied from "Facebook page → Settings → Messaging → Add Messenger to your website" and then save.
 Preview it and adjust its settings until your are satisfied.
 Enable it.

 ## Advanced configuration